New Development Bank (BRICS)

 Achievements and shortcomings of the New Development Bank

-The New Development Bank has proven effective in addressing global challenges, notably supporting its five founding members through the COVID-19 crisis, while also prioritizing sustainability by dedicating 40% of its net approvals to climate change mitigation and adaptation projects.
+The NDB, since its inception, has sanctioned over 120 projects amounting to $40 billion, covering various sectors like clean energy and energy efficiency, transport, environment, water, social and digital infrastructures.
+It has proven effective in addressing global challenges, notably supporting its five founding members through the COVID-19 crisis, while also prioritising sustainability by dedicating 40% of its net approvals to climate change mitigation and adaptation projects.

 Furthermore, the NDB has given the green light to projects that are set to bring in 2,400 MW of renewable energy capacity, which will help cut down CO2 emissions by an impressive 14.7 million tonnes each year.
 One key feature of the NDB is that it doesn’t impose any conditions on its project funding.
 This approach respects the national sovereignty and territorial integrity of each state (NDB, 2022) by steering clear of interference in their political matters and avoiding any stipulations related to economic policies or social standards.